The Leicester Medical School Approach

 Technology Focused Teaching

 You will be provided with a free iPad at the beginning of the course.
 This is yours to keep and will be used to support your learning throughout Phase 1 and Phase 2.
 All our video tutorials, lectures and group work material is provided in an electronic format.
 You can use your iPad in lectures and group work, to write notes and enhance your learning.
+Alongside this, we use the latest technology-enhanced learning approaches, including 3d printing and 3d reconstructions.
 When you move into Phase 2, you can take your iPad with you into the clinical setting, all your resources and learning materials will be at your fingertips.

 Clinician Guided Group Work

 In Phase 1, approximately 50% of your learning will be in guided group work sessions.
 You will have the opportunity to work with a small group of students to apply your knowledge to clinical scenarios.
 All the group work sessions are guided by Clinical Teaching Fellows (CTFs).
 The CTFs are all qualified doctors, who have been working in the NHS for at least 2 years.
 They are able to share their clinical knowledge and experience as they guide you through the clinical scenarios.

 Our students will be the first in the UK to be taught a ground-breaking empathy-focused curriculum, with the purpose of educating doctors who will be able to, and appreciate, seeing the situation from their patients' perspectives.
 Training in empathy has been shown to improve patient outcomes while making doctors more resilient.
 Our aim is to provide the NHS with the most empathic, compassionate and resilient junior doctors possible who are ready to meet the challenges of complex healthcare systems.